Tournament Informed Adversarial Quality Diversity: Method

 GAME proceeds as follows: \begin{itemize}[leftmargin=*,align=left,widest={(c)}] \item[\textbf{(a)}] randomly sample $N_{task}$ Blue solutions as tasks;

 \textbf{For $N_{gen}$ generations:} \begin{itemize}[leftmargin=*] \item[\textbf{(b)}] initialize a multi-task multi-behavior growing archive with $N_{cell}$ for each task;

-\textbf{For $N_{budget}$ evaluations:} \begin{itemize}[leftmargin=*] \item[\textbf{(c)}] select a task at random \item[\textbf{(d)}] randomly picked elites from the whole archive to generate a candidate solution $s$ using a variation operator; \item[\textbf{(e)}] evaluate $s$ against the $task$ to collect the fitness $f$ and behavior $b$; \item[\textbf{(f)}] update the task's archive (Alg.~\ref{alg:growing_archive}): (1) if the new behavior $b$ is farther from all the current cells' centroids than the closest pair of centroids, it is added to the archive and one of the two centroids from the pair is removed; (2) else if the new fitness $f$ is greater than the corresponding cell's fitness, then the new solution becomes the elite of its cell; \end{itemize} \item[\textbf{(g)}] select $N_{task}$ elites from the whole archive (of size $N_{cell}\cdot N_{task}$) to be the next generation of tasks (comparing different such methods is one of the contributions of this paper and is presented in the next section); \item[\textbf{(h)}] bootstrap the next generation with the evaluations resulting from a tournament between the new and previous tasks. \end{itemize} \end{itemize}
+\textbf{For $N_{budget}$ evaluations:} \begin{itemize}[leftmargin=*] \item[\textbf{(c)}] select a task at random; \item[\textbf{(d)}] randomly picked elites from the whole archive to generate a candidate solution $s$ using a variation operator; \item[\textbf{(e)}] evaluate $s$ against the $task$ to collect the fitness $f$ and behavior $b$; \item[\textbf{(f)}] update the task's archive (Alg.~\ref{alg:growing_archive}): (1) if the new behavior $b$ is farther from all the current cells' centroids than the closest pair of centroids, it is added to the archive and one of the two centroids from the pair is removed; (2) else if the new fitness $f$ is greater than the corresponding cell's fitness, then the new solution becomes the elite of its cell; \end{itemize} \item[\textbf{(g)}] select $N_{task}$ elites from the whole archive (of size $N_{cell}\cdot N_{task}$) to be the next generation of tasks (comparing different such methods is one of the contributions of this paper and is presented in the next section); \item[\textbf{(h)}] bootstrap the next generation with the evaluations resulting from a tournament between the new and previous tasks. \end{itemize} \end{itemize}

 Algorithms~\ref{alg:main_alg}-\ref{alg:growing_archive} detail GAME's implementation.
-We follow the original implementation, which uses an unstructured archive (i.e., growing a CVT discretization of the behavior space over the iterations), providing a general way to build an archive while specifying only the number of cells and not boundaries or a distance threshold (which can be tricky to set in high-dimensional spaces).
+We follow the original implementation, which uses an unstructured archive (i.e., growing a CVT discretization of the behavior space over the iterations).
+It provides a general way to build an archive by specifying only the number of cells and not boundaries or a distance threshold (which can be challenging to set in high-dimensional spaces).
+The appendix Sec.~\ref{apx:DNS} presents a comparison with a variant of Ranking that uses DNS~\citep{bahlous2025dominated} instead of a growing archive.